 I have been interviewed by Michael McEwan, journalist extraordinaire as part of his regular Thursday evening slot on Able radio; and I featured as a guest on the ‘Disability Now’ podcast to talk about the experiences that led me to write ‘Trapped’ and join the hugely entertaining round-table discussion.

 I have guested on Carol Graham’s radio show ‘Never Ever Give Up Hope’ and you can hear our radio interview on Carol Graham’s blog, on Apple i-tunes and as a stitcher podcast.
-I so much enjoyed sharing and swapping experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.
+I so much enjoyed sharing experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.

 Together with Michael McEwan, I facilitated a workshop at the first ever SNP party conference for members with disabilities, in Glasgow in January 2016.
 I am immensely grateful to Jamie Szymkowiak for this opportunity.

 For a complete list of my articles and appearances please contact me using the ‘contact’ form on this website, through the ‘Live Literature’ scheme of the Scottish Book Trust or by emailing email@example.com.